-The following discussion highlights a number of trends and uncertainties, in addition to those discussed elsewhere in this Quarterly Report and in our 2002 Annual Report on Form 10-K, that could materially impact our business, results of operations and financial condition.
+The following discussion highlights a number of trends and uncertainties, in addition to those discussed elsewhere in this Quarterly Report and in other documents that we file with the SEC, that could materially impact our business, results of operations and financial condition.

 Liquidity.
 Our business requires significant cash to fund capital expenditures, debt service costs and ongoing operations.
 Our ongoing operations will depend on our ability to generate cash and to secure financing in the future.
-We have historically funded liquidity and capital requirements through cash flows from operating activities, borrowings under the credit facilities of our subsidiary and capital contributions from Charter, Charter Holdco and Charter Holdings.
-We believe, however, that at this time we have limited access to the debt markets, and Charter, Charter Holdco and Charter Holdings have limited access to the debt and equity markets in light of general economic conditions, Charter's and Charter Holdings' substantial leverage, the business condition of the cable, telecommunications and technology industry, the current credit rating of Charter and Charter Holdings and recent downgrades of Charter's and Charter Holdings' outstanding debt and liquidity ratings, and pending litigation and investigations.
+We have historically funded liquidity and capital requirements through cash flows from operating activities and capital contributions from Charter, Charter Holdings and Charter Operating.
+We believe, however, that at this time Charter, Charter Operating and Charter Holdings have limited access to the debt and equity markets in light of general economic conditions, their substantial leverage, the business condition of the cable, telecommunications and technology industry, the current credit rating of Charter and Charter Holdings and recent downgrades of Charter's and Charter Holdings' outstanding debt and liquidity ratings, and pending litigation and investigations.